 I explained how to build a good credit score, and how important it is to review your credit reports annually and monitor credit scores for unusual activity.
-(Credit.com offers two free credit scores, updated monthly.)
+(Credit.com offers two free credit scores, updated every 14 days).

 Save everywhere.
 Kay shared how she saved more than $160,000 on her grocery budget during the years she raised her large family, and our emcee, Bethany Grace, shared her favorite money-saving and time-saving apps, including travel apps — important for families who often travel to wait out deployments.

 Airmen and their families are supported by counselors in Airmen and Family Readiness Centers on base, who are trained to help review credit reports, create budgets and help airmen find solutions to financial challenges.
 Our goal was to help educate and motivate them to take those next steps.